 Overcoming narcissist Abuse, by Elizabeth Shaw.

-Narcissist and the silent treatment.
+Narcissists and the silent treatments.

 Another manipulation tool the narcissist loves to use.

 In their minds they believe they’ve said enough and they are actually wishing you’d just shut up, that’s why they find it so easy.

 A simple thing to the narcissist when they come home from work, ignore you even though you’re only asking how their days been, ignoring the children who are excited to see them and the narcissist just wants to sit and watch telly.

 You keep asking them, wondering if they’ve had a bad day if you can help them in some way, normal human behaviour.
 They on the other had believed you don’t respect their right to ignore you all and watch tv.
 They then believe that you don’t think they are important.
 As they are not truly listening to what you’re asking.
 They just believe they are more important than you.
 That you are not been respectful to their needs, they don’t care about your needs.
 To them your actions are selfish, they believe you’ve criticised their authority in the house.

 You know because you’ve got empathy and care you are doing it to find out what’s wrong.

 They just get annoyed by this and will go all out to teach you a lesson.
 That’s if they’re going for the silent treatment.